matclab/automattermostatus/README.md

 #    off times.
 #  - Second field is the emoji string for the custom status.
 #  - Third field is the description text foir the custom status.
+#  - The special value "Ethernet" matches when wifi is disabled but a wired
+#    (ethernet) connection is active.
 #
 status = ["corporatewifi::office::On premise work",
 	  "homenet::house::Working home",
+	  "Ethernet::office::On premise (ethernet)",
 	  "::sleeping::Off time"]

 # Base url of the mattermost instanbce